Kiev Governorate (1708–1764)

+The first established Kiev Governorate was located east of Dnieper, unlike the second (Kiev Governorate) which was established west of Dnieper in 1802 after the partitions of Poland.

 Description

 The Government of Kiev in the 18th century greatly differed from the Government of Kiev in the 19th century.
 When one was exclusively located on the left banks of Dnieper, the other one happened to be located across the river.
 In territorial reform of Catherine the Great changed the name for government to the Russian vice royalty in 1781.
 The first Government of Kiev was established on the most part of the Cossack Hetmanate including a vast territory to east of the Hetmanate as well, while the Zaporizhian Sich was in a condominium of the Russian Empire and the Polish–Lithuanian Commonwealth.

 In 1727, it was split into Government of Kiev and Government of Belgorod, becoming a separate province under government of Hetman Apostol.
 In 1764 there was another division when the government of Little Russia and New Russia were established.

 In 1781, the governments of Kiev and Little Russia were reorganized into vice-royalties of Kiev, Novhorod-Siversky, and Chernihiv soon after the partition of Poland (Polish–Lithuanian Commonwealth).
 In 1796 the vice-royalty of Kiev was renamed back into the Government of Kiev.

 The borders of the Governorate underwent significant changes, in particular in 1796 when most of its territory was relocated from the left-bank Ukraine to the right-bank Ukraine.
 Kiev was the administrative centre of the guberniya.